Apply to Become a Katie's Krops Grower

-- The growers also determine where they will donate their harvest based on the needs within their own community.
+- The Grower determines where they will donate their harvest based on the needs within their own community.
 For example, their harvest can be used to support homeless shelters, soup kitchens, food banks and pantries, cancer centers, or neighbors or classmates in need.

 What is required of our growers?

 - Katie's Krops Growers are required to start and maintain a Katie’s Krops Garden.
 We are seeking youth who will continue on with this garden, season after season, thereby creating a sustainable solution to end hunger in their community.
 The majority of our young growers pass this gardens on to siblings and/or classmates.
 The passing down of a Katie’s Krops Garden is a wonderful gift and a reflection of the spirit of giving that we embody at Katie's Krops.
 Katie’s Krops will not fund a one-time service project or an application where the objective is to win an outside award.
 The goal is long term sustainably.